diffgram/diffgram/README.md

 ## Roadmap
 2022:
-1. New Interfaces: Text, Audio
+1. New Interfaces: Geo, Timeseries, Document 2.0, Audio
+2. Process Manager (Workflow 2.0)
-2. Save on labeling costs by only labeling most relevant data.
-Active Learning.
+3. Save on labeling costs by only labeling most relevant data.
-3. Save QA costs by using model to debug humans.
+4. Save QA costs by using model to debug humans.
 Explore V2
-4. Save on labeling costs by using interactive automations.
+5. Save on labeling costs by using interactive automations.
 Userscripts V2
-5. Scale: Support for up to 1,000+ QPS and up to 10 Billion annotations per install.

 2023:
+Scale: Support for up to 1,000+ QPS and up to 10 Billion annotations per install.

+2024:
-1. Scale: Support for up to 10,000+ QPS and up to 500+ Billion annotations.
+Scale: Support for up to 10,000+ QPS and up to 500+ Billion annotations.
 ![Roadmap](./github_assets/roadmap.PNG)

 We welcome you to create issues, join our slack channel, and help shape our roadmap.